With this easy recipe for a budget-friendly, multifunctional kitchen cleaner, you can say goodbye to sticky grease and dirt.

 Use your degreaser whenever your kitchen surfaces or utensils appear worn.
 Shake well to recombine the components, then use as indicated below.

-- Countertops and backsplashes: Remove any clutter from the countertop surface and sweep away any light dirt or dust using a soft-bristle brush or cloth.
+Countertops and backsplashes: Remove any clutter from the countertop surface and step away any light dirt or dirt needing a soft-bristle brush or cloth.
 Using the procedures described above for the stove, clean the backsplash first, then move on to the counters.

 Where To Use Your New Degreser